ISO 45001: Occupational Health and Safety Standard

 a structured approach to risk assessment and reduction

-Health & safety management failures, performance and the review of policies and objectives should be regularly monitored to ensure improvements and business benefits are realised and prioritised accordingly.
+Health & safety management failures, performance and the review of policies and objectives should be regularly monitored to ensure improvements and business benefits are realized and prioritized accordingly.

 ISO 45001 terminology and definitions